PrairieLearn/PrairieLearn/doc/elements.md

 #### Details

-As of right now, the element supports displaying either Pandas dataframes as an HTML table or Python objects via `repr()`.
-When setting a parameter to a dataframe, use PrairieLearn's built in `pl.to_json()`.
+As of right now, the element supports displaying either Pandas DataFrames as an HTML table or Python objects via `repr()`.
+When setting a parameter to a DataFrame, use PrairieLearn's built in `pl.to_json()`.

 #### Example implementations